Are there New Zealanders available for the role?

 Some temporary visa holders in New Zealand may already have open work rights as part of their visa.
 If that is the case, you may hire them without advertising locally.
 This includes Working Holiday visa holders, International students with work rights, partners of New Zealanders or visa holders with open work rights.

-Before you offer the job to a foreign national who needs to apply for a work visa, you need to ensure you have tested the labour market, or are exempt from doing so.
+Before you offer the job to a foreign national who needs to apply for a work visa, you may have to ensure you have tested the labour market for suitable New Zealanders, via a job check.

 - advertising evidence (screenshots, receipts, etc.)

 - why it is impossible to train up locals for the role